-1. The companies of the Iberdrola Group express their firm commitment to the principles of the General Sustainable Development Policy as a framework for their programmes and actions with the professionals, customers, suppliers, shareholders and the other Stakeholders with which they engage.
+1. The companies of the Iberdrola Group express their firm commitment to the principles of the General Sustainable Development Policy as a framework for their programmes and actions with Iberdrola's people, customers, the supply chain, shareholders and the financial community, and the other Stakeholders with which they engage.